williamhorning/bolt/legalese.md

 ### Service Provider

-Our services are provided by William Horning and Isaac McFadyen, hearby referred to as the Service Providers.
+Our services are provided by William Horning and Isaac McFadyen, hereby referred to as the Service Providers.
 Our services operate under the laws of the following jurisdictions:
 - Harris Township, Centre County, Commonwealth of Pennsylvania, United States of America
 - Toronto, Ontario, Canada

-The laws of Toronto, Ontario, Canada hearby supersede the laws of any other jurisdiction for the operation of our services.
+The laws of Toronto, Ontario, Canada hereby supersede the laws of any other jurisdiction for the operation of our services.

 ### Age Requirements